Adjuvo/senseglove_ros_ws/USAGE.md

+# Usage Guide
+This guide provides instructions for setting up and using SenseGlove devices within the ROS  environment.

 ## Connecting SenseGloves ##
 SenseGlove devices can be connected either through USB or Bluetooth, depending on the device.
 The `DK1` device uses USB, while the `Nova 1/2` devices rely on Bluetooth communication.